jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 s0 = tf.to_int64(s0)
 ```

-#### Training trouble shooting using gradient
+#### Training using gradient
-During training, we may interest in the gradients for each varaibles.
+During training, we may interest in the gradients for each variable.
 For example, from the gradients, we may tell how well the gradient descent is working for the deep network.
 To expose the gradient, replace the following code:
 ```python
 optimizer = tf.train.GradientDescentOptimizer(0.01)
 optimizer = optimizer.minimize(loss)